 Recent and ongoing initiatives and activities Future-facing initiatives Te Rautaki Tūāpapa The University of Auckland Estate Strategy 2021-2030 will create a campus environment that supports students' needs, is welcoming, creates a sense of belonging for all people, supports equity, is environmentally sustainable, and reflects our cultural diversity and celebrates our distinctive place in Aotearoa New Zealand and the Pacific.
 The student experience is supported by the physical environment through elements that include cultural facilities, teaching and learning environments, support for study, essential student-facing services, recreation and wellbeing, accommodation, retail, and catering.
-Our estate will continue to respond to changing student needs, pedagogy, curricula and learning environments, ensuring effective integration with digital technology and environments.
+Our estate will continue to respond to changing student needs, pedagogy, curricula and learning environments.
 We are currently progressing a major upgrade of our Waipapa Marae in close consultation with our Māori staff and students.